uvaishnav/hodlinfo_clone/README.md

 This project aims to provide a robust, scalable solution for displaying real-time cryptocurrency data through an intuitive web interface.
 By leveraging Node.js, Express.js, PostgreSQL, and client-side technologies, it ensures efficient data management and a responsive user experience.

----

-Feel free to adjust and expand upon each section to better fit your project's specific requirements and technical details.